lataneyhill/playground/README.md

 ### Projects

-- dcomposer: A web front-end for generating docker-compose.yaml files
+- [dcomposer](projects/dcomposer): A web front-end for generating docker-compose.yaml files
-- life et al: An implementation of game of life with the standard Conway rule and support for custom rules
+- [life et al](projects/life_et_al): An implementation of game of life with the standard Conway rule and support for custom rules
-- pyml: An exceedingly small subset of the OCaml frontend in Python
+- [pyml](projects/pyml): An exceedingly small subset of the OCaml frontend in Python
   - https://craftinginterpreters.com/
   - https://ruslanspivak.com/lsbasi-part1/

 ### Skeletons

-- script.bash: A template for bash scripts
+- [bash](skeletons/script.bash): A template for bash scripts

 ## Style